gaoyangxiaozhu/DockerVI/README.md

 DockerVI is self-contained and can be easily deployed via [docker-compose][2](Quick-Start steps below).

 **System requirements:**
-DockerVI need works with docker 1.10+ and docker-compose 1.6.0+.
+DockerVI need works with docker 1.10+ and docker-compose 1.6.0+ and 8100 and 9090 ports available.

 1. Get the source code: